Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 SAINT EMILION

-Angelus - very attractive, deep and intense nose of blackberries, strong structure, ripe berries, quite extracted wine.
+Angelus - very attractive, intense nose of blackberries, strong structure, ripe berries, quite extracted wine.
 Excellent.
 92p.

-Troplong Mondot - the proprietor, Christine Valette, delivers once again wine which reflects her personality.
+Troplong Mondot - the proprietor, Christine Valette, delivers wine again, reflecting her personality.
 Kind and strong at the same time.
-It's packed with ripe, aromatic and tasty berries.
+It's packed with ripe, aromatic, and tasty berries.
 Stupendous wine.
 91p.

 Grand Mayne - same style as Franc Mayne.
 Fine quality.
 90p